wleddy/takeabeltof/docs/utils.md

 module is an optional blueprint object.

-Usually called as:

-`rendered_html = render_markdown_for(filename,mod)`

 The lookup sequence is:
 1. Try the path in setting `LOCAL_STATIC_FOLDER` if defined.
-2. Try to find the file in the root directory.
+2. Try to find the file in the application root directory.
 3. Try the /docs/ directory.
 4. Try to find the root templates directory. *(Just like Flask does)*
-5. Try in the templates directory of the calling blueprint (If both module & source_script are not None).
+5. Try in the templates directory of the calling blueprint (If both bp is not None).

 If the file is not found, return None.